-At the same time, more people are working in polar-bear country.
-The combination has elevated the number of human-to-polar-bear encounters.
+At the same time, more people are working in polar bear country.
+The combination has elevated the number of human-polar bear encounters.

 Some of these have had tragic endings, for both humans and the bears—but more frequently for the bears.

-Dr. Tom Smith, an expert on human-to-polar-bear conflicts, says when in polar-bear country, you can avoid negative outcomes by taking a few simple precautions:
+Dr. Tom Smith, an expert on human-polar bear conflicts, says when in polar bear country, you can avoid negative outcomes by taking a few simple precautions:

 Minimize attractants (items with strong odors, including food and some chemicals).